The Martha Mitchell Effect

-The Martha Mitchell Effect is an American Netflix original film, a documentary directed by Anne Alvergue and Debra McClutchy.
-The film was released on June 17, 2022.
+The Martha Mitchell Effect is an American short documentary film directed by Anne Alvergue and Debra McClutchy.
+The film was released on June 17, 2022, on Netflix.

 Summary

 Told through archival footage, its story is centered on Watergate whistleblower Martha Mitchell, a cabinet wife who was gaslit by the Nixon administration in an attempt to keep her silent.

 Accolades

 It was nominated for Best Documentary Short Film at the 95th Academy Awards.

 Reception

 On the review aggregator website Rotten Tomatoes, the film has a positive review of 100% based on 5 critics' reviews.